Air France-KLM beats earnings forecasts as summer bookings take off

 The conflict has destabilised global oil prices and caused airlines to suspend flights and plan longer routes to avoid Russian and Ukrainian airspace, but hedging fuel costs and fare hikes helped Air France-KLM soften the hit to its earnings.

-The company posted a third straight quarter of positive earnings before interest, taxes, depreciation and amortization, (EBITDA), reaching 221 million euros compared to the 628 million euros loss it recorded last year.
+The company posted a third straight quarter of positive earnings before interest, taxes, depreciation and amortization, (EBITDA), reaching 221 million euros ($234.64 million) compared to the 628 million euros loss it recorded last year.

+It had predicted that EBITDA would land around break-even.
+It now expects its operating result - 350 million euros in the red in the first quarter - to break even in the second quarter and turn "significantly positive" in the third.

+Analysts polled by the company last month had on average expected smaller revenues and deeper losses.

 ((tassilo.hummel@thomsonreuters.com ; Twitter handle: @tassilo_hummel;))